IN SILICO PREDICTION OF RIBOSWITCH AS A POTENTIAL DRUG TARGET AND DESIGN OF ITS OPTIMAL INHIBITORS AND PHARMACOPHORE FOR BACILLUS CEREUSHTML Full Text

 FIG. 3: BINDING CONFORMATION OF THE LIGAND WITHIN THE ACTIVE BINDING BINDING SITE OF THE CEREUS RIBOSWITCH

 Focused Docking (FD) for Identification of Ligand: For focusing the specific ligand binding site, focused grid box covering ligand as well as prepared binding residue.
-20 different amino acid and 11 different cofactor or metabolites are using to perform focused docking which are involved in direct binding at 5 UTR of different riboswitches.
-The coordinates of grid box used in focused docking of the riboswitch are given below.
+20 different amino acid and 11 different cofactor or metabolites are using to perform focused docking which is involved in direct binding at 5 UTR of different riboswitches.
+The coordinates of the grid box used in focused docking of the riboswitch are given below.

 TABLE 3: THE COORDINATES OF GRID BOX USED IN FOCUSED DOCKING

-After identification of an appropriate ligand from focused docking, repeat the docking of identified ligand with the riboswitch number of times to refine the results.
+After identification of an appropriate ligand from focused docking, repeat the docking of the identified ligand with the riboswitch number of times to refine the results.
 Obtained binding sites from blind docking is again covered by the grid box coordinates given in Table 3, and docked with 20 amino acids and 11 metabolites which have an affinity of binding on aptamer site of different Riboswitches and are checked for lowest binding energy as shown in tabulated form in Table 4 and Fourteen screened lead molecules with their respective binding energies shown in Table 5.

 FIG. 4: GRID BOX USED FOR FOCUSED DOCKING OF CEREUS RIBOSWITCH COVERING ALL BINDING RESIDUES INVOLVE IN BINDING OF LIGAND